← All articles

 What we know:

 Even if 80% of Family AOS was IR (a generous assumption), the remaining F1-F4 AOS plus consular would total approximately 220,000, very close to the 226,000 cap.
-Any lower IR assumption pushes it over, resulting in zero spillover.
+Any lower IR assumption pushes it over, which led us, in April, to project little or no FY2025-to-FY2026 spillover.

-The State Department has not yet published the FY2026 Annual Numerical Limits document.
-Based on the data, FY2025 to FY2026 spillover appears to be zero or near zero.
+(As of this post's April writing, DOS had not yet published the FY2026 Annual Numerical Limits document.)
+Based on the data available in April, FY2025-to-FY2026 spillover appeared to be near zero.

 8. Pending I-485 Inventory (End of FY2025)